TERMS AND CONDITIONS OF SALE OF WEBSITES AND OTHER DIGITAL SERVICES

 - 3.1 The Price shall be that as quoted by the Seller, subject to price amendments, or such other price as the parties may agree in writing.
 The Price is exclusive of VAT or any carriage or postage costs.

-All quotations are subject to trial and are valid for two months.
+All quotations are subject to trial and are valid for 30 days.

 5 THE GOODS/SERVICES